DaHello/CryptifyWebsite/README.md

 JS files:
   Ideal for plain files that just contain logic, functions, and other non-UI parts of your react components.
-Not related to component rendering, or external API's that don't require JSX.
+Not directly related to component rendering, or external API's that don't require JSX. (so can be js files that just have functions for JSX files to reference)

 The components directory is where all of the HTML and tag-related code will be, anything that relates to the HTML of our website and JSX.